The-Virtual-BD/The-virtual-bd/README.md

 # The Virtual BD

 ## Description
-[The Virtual BD](https://thevirtualbd.com/) is IT Solution Website. we provide Every kind of IT services.
+[The Virtual BD](https://thevirtualbd.com/) is an IT Solution Website. we provide Every kind of IT services.

-## prerequisite
+## Prerequisite

 ### Used Dependencies
 * React Js version: 18.2.0